evilchili/linernotes-dot-club-docs/draft/server_rules.md

 # 4. Moderation

-If you believe someone is violating the Club's Terms of Use, including its Code of Conduct and the Server Rules, please contact the Club's moderation team.
+If you believe someone is violating the code of conduct, we ask that you submit a report when you block the user or instance.
+Provide as much detail as is necessary for the Club's moderation team to have the context required to fully investigate the issue.

+If you are reporting a user on an instance other than Liner Notes Club, please be sure to forward the report to the user's instance also.

-## 4.1 User Suspensions
+## 4.1 User Suspensions and Terminations

-We have a zero-tolerance policy for violations of our Terms of Use including the Code of Conduct and the Server Rules and will aggressively suspend users who willfully violate them.
+We have a zero-tolerance policy for violations of our Terms of Use including the Code of Conduct and the Server Rules and will aggressively suspend or terminate outright users who willfully violate them.

 ## 4.2 Arbitration